kmar/lethe/docs/index.md

 class instances must be created using the new keyword or passed in externally as pointers only single inheritance is support and unlike C++, the default accessibility in a class is public instead of private

-delegates also only work with classes

-unlike structs, classes cannot be nested

 intrinsic class methods:

 	final bool is(name base_class_name) const;